4kpros/4kpros/README.md

 ## Hi 👋

 - 🔭 I'm Abouar Prosper, Serious developer working on some projects.
-Aspiring to become an Expert in .NET and Android application.
+Aspiring to become an .NET and Android expert.

 ### :hammer_and_wrench: Languages and Tools :